moacirrf/v4l2loopback-fedora-silverblue/README.md

         OS/Arch:      linux/amd64

 ### Preparing build to your Fedora Version
-1. Checkout or download all this files on local directory
+1. Checkout or download all this files on a directory, after download you must have this files:

+        v4l2loopback-fedora-silverblue
+        ├── Dockerfile
+        ├── install.sh
+        ├── load-v4l2loopback.sh
+        ├── podman_build.sh
+        ├── README.md
+        └── uninstall.sh

 2. Verify your Fedora version with the command